getsops/sops/README.rst

     $ sops --encrypt --age age1yt3tfqlfrwdwx0z0ynwplcr6qxcxfaqycuprpmy89nr83ltx74tqdpszlw test.yaml > test.enc.yaml

-When decrypting a file with the corresponding identity, sops will look for a text file name ``keys.txt`` located in a ``sops`` subdirectory of your user configuration directory.
+When decrypting a file with the corresponding identity, SOPS will look for a text file name ``keys.txt`` located in a ``sops`` subdirectory of your user configuration directory.
 On Linux, this would be ``$XDG_CONFIG_HOME/sops/age/keys.txt``.
 On macOS, this would be ``$HOME/Library/Application Support/sops/age/keys.txt``.
 On